 Although the concussion treatment process may be frustrating, resuming sports or other activities before your brain is completely healed can set you up for a second concussion.

 Have you received a violent jolt to your head during a sports activity and had at least one concussion symptom?
 Don’t wait.
 Make an appointment with Dr. Dunbar to be evaluated.
-Book online or call today.
+Book an appointment by giving us a call today.